mautic/mautic-documentation/pages/25.Mautic 3 upgrade/02.mautic-3-upgrade-errors/docs.en.md

 If you need any further help, please post into our dedicated [Mautic 3 Installation/Upgrade forum][m3-forum].
 Please ensure that you provide all the details requested in the post template, which enables our community volunteers to provide effective support.

-#### Database migrations have failed

-If you see an error message that says

-> Oh no!
-While preparing the upgrade, the so-called 'database migrations' for Mautic 2 have failed.
+### ERR_MAUTIC_2_MIGRATIONS_FAILED

+During this stage, the script runs the migrations that were identified in the previous stage, updating your Mautic 2 database to support Mautic 3.

-this means that the upgrade script was unable to apply the migrations that it found.
+If an error is encountered in this stage, the upgrade script was unable to apply the migrations that it found, or the process was interrupted for some reason.

 The error message will give you more details about where the problem lies.
 You can find further information in the `upgrade_log.txt` file which is created in the root of your Mautic instance when an upgrade has been attempted.